• Formulas

 • Just go ahead and Click That Button to test it.

-The next time you start Excel, your Personal Macro Workbook will load, but it is hidden by default, but you can easily view it –
+The next time you start Excel, your Personal Macro Workbook will load.
+The workbook is hidden by default, but easily viewed.
+Follow the steps below.

 • View Tab